bennettnw2/CKA_notes/notes_CKA.md

 3. Scheduler
     - This tell k8s which nodes to start pods on based on the pod's resource requirements and other attributes like administrative policies.
 4. Controller Manager
-    - This has the job of implementing the lifecycle function of the controller that execute an monitor the state of k8s objects like pods.
+    - This has the job of implementing the lifecycle function of the controllers that execute an monitor the state of k8s objects like pods.
     - As mentioned before, this has the responsibility to keep things in the desired state.
 5. `kubectl`
     - While not a component of the control plane node, it is important to us because this is how we, as an admin, interact with and get data from the control node.